jratzenboeck/jratzenboeck-blog/_posts/2018-02-08-git-tips-tricks.md

 ```

 Every time I want to pull the latest changes I can use `git sps`.
-I do not have to care whether I have any unstaged changes.
+I do not have to care anymore whether I have any unstaged changes before pulling.
 This is where git aliases make working on the command line more efficient.

 By the way, all aliases you define are automatically added to the `.gitconfig` file in your home directory.

 ## My current git alias list
-You now can define any git alias you think will be useful for you.
+You can now define any git alias you think will be useful for you.
 Based on my experience, working style and input from work colleagues,
 I created a list of aliases which I want to share with you here.
-The snippet below shows the according extract of the .gitconfig file.
+The snippet below shows the according extract of my .gitconfig file.

 ```
 [alias]